qdegraaf/kafka-twitter-producer/README.md

     value: cats
     tag: catRule
 ```
-Where the `value` fields is the string which the stream will be filtered for and `tag` is a label for the rule
+Where the `value` field is the string which the stream will be filtered for and `tag` is a label for the rule
 useful for later processing.
 The `name` field is unused except for administrative purposes